Red Range, New South Wales: First Bakery

 In 1919, when the Great War was in full momentum, Mr William (Bill) Whan built the first bakery at Red Range.
 A Mr Wyld was engaged as baker, and Mr Whan (and occasionally his brother Arthur) delivered bread to the village residents and the surrounding areas (E.g. the families working the bismuth & molybdenite mines at Kingsgate and the tin mines at Skeleton Creek) with a covered two-horse cart.
 The bakery was sold to Matt Williamson when Bill purchased a truck to commence a carrying business.
 It is thought that the bakery closed in the late nineteen-seventies.
 It was shortly after this that the Church at Red Range was demolished.

 Village Church

-The old village church was one of the first buildings in the village and it has been noted by residents that it boasted some beautifully crafted cedar pews made locally by a Mr Waimsley.
+The old village church was one of the first buildings in the village and it has been noted by residents that it boasted some beautifully crafted cedar pews made locally.
 The Village Church was used mostly by Anglican, Methodist, and Presbyterian ministers, who in the early days came by sulky or rode horses.
-Although it was not unusual for Canon Kemmis to arrive at the Village Church wearing leggings, having ridden there on his horse.
-More fortunate was Reverend A. P. Cameron, the Presbyterian minister, who usually arrived in a sulky driven by Mr. Alfred W. Lane from Glen Innes.
 Portions of the old church have found their way to the Retreat House at the present Kingsgate Mines.